Test-Language-Support/devise/README.md

-# Test for Ruby changes.
+# Test for Ruby changes - using a public image to build.